Generalizing Beyond Suboptimality: Offline Reinforcement Learning Learns Effective Scheduling through Random Solutions: Conservative Discrete Quantile Actor-Critic for Scheduling

-\paragraph{Dueling Quantile Network.} The quantile critic in CDQAC uses a novel dueling architecture~\cite{dueling_dqn}, which divides the state action value into two components: a value stream $V(s)$ and an advantage stream $A(s,a)$.
-The major benefit is that $V_{\theta}$ is updated at each training step, while $A_{\theta}$ is only updated for each individual machine-operation pair, allowing $V_{\theta}$ to learn a richer representation and more accurate $Z_{\theta}$.
-In \citet{dueling_dqn} approach $V_{\theta}$ and $A_{\theta}$ share the same input, we propose separate inputs where $V(s)$ only receives the global embedding $h_{G}$, whereas $A_{\theta}$ also receives the operation-, machine-, and pair-specific embeddings (Fig.~\ref{fig:architecture}).
-This allows $V_{\theta}$ to focus only on the state value, whereas $A_{\theta}$ can focus on each individual machine-operation pair $(O_{i,j}, M_{k})$, resulting in the following formulation:
+The quantile critic in CDQAC uses a novel dueling architecture based on \citet{dueling_dqn}, decomposing the state-action value into a value stream $V(s)$ and an advantage stream $A(s,a)$.
+We adopt this as an architectural mitigation of the propagation problem that also motivates the delayed policy update: as the action space grows, only the selected pair's advantage is updated per transition, so noisy critic estimates increasingly propagate to unsampled pairs through subsequent Bellman targets. $V_{\theta}$, by contrast, is updated at every step regardless of the sampled action, providing a stable shared state representation that anchors generalization across the action space and yields a more accurate $Z_{\theta}$.
+The two mechanisms are complementary: the delayed update stabilizes propagation temporally, the dueling decomposition stabilizes it architecturally.
+Whereas \citet{dueling_dqn} feed $V_{\theta}$ and $A_{\theta}$ the same input, we use separate inputs: $V_{\theta}$ receives only $h_{G}$, while $A_{\theta}$ additionally receives the operation-, machine-, and pair-specific embeddings (Fig.~\ref{fig:architecture}).
+This lets $V_{\theta}$ focus on the state value while $A_{\theta}$ specializes to each individual machine-operation pair $(O_{i,j}, M_{k})$, resulting in the following formulation:

-where $\mathcal{A}(t)$ are all the available machine-operations pairs $({O}', {M}')$ at timestep $t$.
-In Eq.~\ref{eq:dueling_approach}, we subtract the average advantage stream from the advantage of an action.
-This is required since the value stream and the advantage stream are not uniquely identifiable~\cite{dueling_dqn}.
+where $\mathcal{A}(s_t)$ is the set of available machine-operation pairs $(O', M')$ in state $s_t$.
+In Eq.~\ref{eq:dueling_approach}, we subtract the mean advantage from each action's advantage, which is required because the value and advantage streams are not uniquely identifiable.